gracious-tech/copy.church/src/about/index.md

 ## Beliefs

 We are Reformed Evangelical in theology.
-We will publish any resources that attempt to interpret scripture in a faithful way, even if we disagree with the conclusions.
-But we will not publish anything that directly contradicts or manipulates scripture.
+We will publish any resources that attempt to interpret Scripture in a faithful way, even if we disagree with the conclusions.
+But we will not publish anything that directly contradicts or manipulates Scripture.
 Examples being:
  * Relativism
  * Prosperity theology
  * Non-biblical sexuality and/or gender identity